TankMermaid/caravan/README.md

 If you do not have paired-end reads, you'll probably want to use `van.py truncate` to trim sequences by their quality or length.

+Note that, if using `van.py rdp` on a reverse read, you will want to use the `--antisense` option.
+Caravan throws out RDP classifications made using reverse complements because, if we don't expect a reverse complement, it's probably a bad classification.

 ## Documentation
 There is sparse documentation.
 Sorry.
 But the `--help` option is usually pretty explanatory.